microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-kubernetesserviceport.md

 ---
 title: "kubernetesServicePort resource type"
-description: "KubernetesServicePort object reported as part of a KubernetesServiceEvidence entity"
+description: "Represents an object that is reported as part of a KubernetesServiceEvidence entity"
 author: "MSRonBorysowski"
 ms.localizationpriority: medium
 ms.prod: "security"